 So, if you’re planning your first trip to Mammoth Cave, let me help you get started in educating your family about the cave with our list of websites, resources, and videos all about Mammoth.

-An extra couple of tips about Mammoth and Caves in general...
+Before we get started, let's cover a couple bonus tips about Mammoth and caves in general...

 Don’t forget to do the logistics end of your research well ahead of time!
 Mammoth’s tours sell out so make sure you go ahead and pre-purchase your cave tour tickets.
 Dress your family for success in comfortable walking shoes with a bit of tread since cave walkways can be damp and slightly slippery at times.
 Keep in mind it’s much cooler in a cave too, so even if it’s super-hot outside, you may enjoy your time underground better if you have a light jacket to wear in the cave.

 One other tip about visiting a cave with young children is to prepare your children for the fact that caves are dark.
 On some cave tours, the tour guides even turn out all of the lights so you can experience what true, total darkness is like.
 It is so interesting when they do this, but for an unprepared child who’s afraid of the dark it could be quite scary.
-Talk with your children about this beforehand and discuss any fears they may have and give them ways to cope…hold your hand, wear a glow in the dark bracelet, maybe even practice walking around outside after dark at your house a few times before your trip... you’ll help ensure your entire family has a wonderful cave adventure.
+Talk with your children about this beforehand and discuss any fears they may have and give them ways to cope…hold your hand, wear a glow in the dark bracelet, maybe even practice walking around outside after dark at your house a few times before your trip.
+Whatever you do to prepare your children will be time well spent and you’ll help ensure your entire family has a wonderful cave adventure!
 Take the fear out of the unknown and replace it with excitement!

 And lastly, if you’re looking for a super-fun way to get your kids excited about your trip, our American Heritage Adventure from Mammoth Cave is a wonderful way to read about some of the adventures you can have at the cave.
-You can grab that letter by subscribing to the American Heritage Adventure Letter anytime before April 30, 2021!
+You can grab that letter HERE!

 Mammoth Cave National Park Website